 1. Maca Root

-The root of the maca plant, a vegetable closely related to broccoli, kale, and cauliflower, grows natively in the Andes and has grown most popular because of its hormone balancing properties.
+The root of the maca plant, a vegetable closely related to broccoli, kale, and cauliflower, grows natively in the Andes and has grown most popular because of its hormone-balancing properties.
 Indigenous South Americans have long consumed this root, commonly referred to as Peruvian ginseng, for many different reasons, such as enhancing libido and fertility, increasing energy, promoting mental clarity, treating erectile dysfunction, and supporting women overall.
 One study, examining maca’s beneficial effects on hormonal women, concluded that maca was a “valuable non-hormonal plant preparation for balancing levels of hormones“.
-Maca alleviated symptoms like hot flushes, incidence in night sweating, interrupted sleep pattern, nervousness, depression and heart palpitations.
+Maca alleviated symptoms like hot flushes, incidences of night sweating, interrupted sleep pattern, nervousness, depression, and heart palpitations.
 One of the more frustrating symptoms signaling a hormone imbalance, that can also be seen in women taking antidepressants, is sexual dysfunction and loss of libido.
 Taking the root daily demonstrated improvement in sexual function and resulted in a significant improvement in libido and orgasm.

 Purchase a quality maca root powder here.